Two Years Ago I Made It Official. I’m an Organ and Tissue Donor

 Personally, I always thought organ and tissue donation was a great thing.
-I mean, your dead, what do you need that stuff for?
+I mean, your dead, you don't need that stuff anymore.
 However, I was never actually registered.
 Every time I renewed my driver's license, checking that little box seemed too real or it meant I really had to face my mortality.

 Well, I felt I had to put my money where my mouth was.
 If I was willing to donate my mom's organs, then I better be willing to do it myself.
 So, last week when I had to renew my driver's license, I made it official.

 I'm not writing this to get on any soapbox.
 If you're not cool with donating your stuff, that's cool.
 If you are, great.
 If you are like me and always thought it was a great thing, but just never checked the box, maybe this will inspire you to make it official.